 Many students will be taking summer classes at SLUH, to make the school year schedule work better for them, and many are involved in athletic camps.
 It is hoped that the historically restorative nature of summer is not lost in the continuous flow of activity.
 Young people flourish on a breadth of activity and on the time to rest and to reflect on their experiences.

 - Study Habits

 - Issues of Drugs and Alcohol

-Many of your sons will have difficulty organizing themselves effectively.
+Many students will have difficulty organizing themselves effectively.
 Since sophomore teachers tend to place more responsibility on the students for keeping up on daily assignments, many sophomores put off their work until they can no longer catch up.

-Should your son allow himself to fall victim to this trap, you need to be careful in how you intervene.
-Ask him to set up a plan which he thinks will work.
-Have him establish some way to insure that he is keeping up.
-Talk about how he thinks you might be helpful.
-Then listen!
-If this does not seem to work, call your son's counselor, before you display your frustration as anger and try to "motivate" by punishing.
+Should a student allow himself to fall victim to this trap, parents need to be careful in how they intervene.
+Parents should ask a student to set up a plan which he thinks will work.
+Have him establish some way to ensure that he is keeping up.
+Talk about how he thinks his parents might be helpful.
+Then listen.
+If this does not seem to work, call your son's school counselor before you display your frustration as anger and try to "motivate" by punishing.